 The unsightly skin tag can strike anybody.
-It does not discriminate on the basis of age, gender, or race – it can appear at any time, without any warning.
+It does not discriminate based on age, gender, or race – it can appear at any time, without any warning.
 It is lucky then that these flappy little pieces of extra flesh are an aesthetic pain and nothing more.
 If you do have skin tags, rest assured that they cannot cause you any harm.

-These natural home remedies, if used correctly, can be great methods for getting rid of skin tags in a safe and easy way.
+These natural home remedies, if used correctly, can be great methods for getting rid of skin tags safely and easily.

-Also, frankincense oil can be used for getting rid of skin tags.
-If you are going to use this method, do a patch test first to check your personal level of sensitivity.
-If you do have a slight reaction to the oil (your skin is red or itchy), you can dilute the substance as far as needed and then apply it to the skin tags.
+Also, frankincense oil can be used to get rid of skin tags.
+If you will use this method, do a patch test first to check your personal level of sensitivity.
+If you have a slight reaction to the oil (your skin is red or itchy), you can dilute the substance as far as needed and then apply it to the skin tags.

-As baking soda is a mild exfoliant, it can be used to remove skin tags, moles, and warts.
-You just need to take a liberal amount of baking soda and combine it with warm water to form a robust paste.
+As baking soda is a mild exfoliant, it can remove skin tags, moles, and warts.
+You need to take a liberal amount of baking soda and combine it with warm water to form a robust paste.
 Then, apply the paste to the skin tag and use your fingertips to run very gently.
-This treatment can be repeated 2-3 times every day, until the skin tag dries up and falls off.
+This treatment can be repeated 2-3 times daily until the skin tag dries up and falls off.

 Cut off the Air Supply

-If you are keen to stay away from oils and plant based remedies, you can try cutting off the oxygen to the skin tag – this will simply cause it to dry up and fall off.
+If you are keen to stay away from oils and plant-based remedies, you can try cutting off the oxygen to the skin tag – this will cause it to dry up and fall off.
 It should not involve any pain or discomfort.
-You can carry out this treatment by covering skin tags with any kind of non-porous material (the best choice is either nail polish or liquid bandage solution).
-The trick here is to make sure that the seal is airtight – repeat the treatment for 8-10 days or until the skin tag starts to die and fall off of its own accord.
+You can carry out this treatment by covering skin tags with any non-porous material (the best choice is either nail polish or liquid bandage solution).
+The trick here is to make sure that the seal is airtight – repeat the treatment for 8-10 days or until the skin tag starts to die and falls off of its own accord.